Equinox Low Level Light Treatment (LLLT) for Dry Eyes

 Does Equinox LLLT Hurt?

 This is a painless, two-step procedure.
 During the first part of the procedure, you will need to wear special protective glasses to shield your eyes.
-First, Dr. Alan B. Schlussel will administer the light pulses (IPL) around the entire eye and cheekbone areas.
+First, Dr. Alan Schlussel and Dr. Hannah Canuto will administer the light pulses (IPL) around the entire eye and cheekbone areas.
 Then, during the second part of the procedure, the doctor will place a protective mask over your face through which the LLLT will be released.

 It usually takes approximately 15 minutes to complete the application while you sit comfortably in a reclining chair.
 You can promptly resume your usual activities following the treatment.